antodasil/slim-restful-skeleton/README.md

 $ composer create-project adasilva/slim-restful-skeleton [my-app-name]
 ```

-This will install Slim restful and all required dependencies (Including slim framework).
-Slim restful requires PHP 7.4 or newer.
+This will create a new project from slim-restful-skeleton for PHP 7.4 or newer.

 ## Authors